 The rationale for Patricia’s work is to form a therapeutic relationship built on trust and respect, deeply grounded in the IACP Ethical Framework for Good Practice.
 Her aim is to get to know and understand how the client is with her, and in their world, both at a conscious and unconscious level.
 Patricia advocates a collaborative approach – a joint endeavour – in helping people to come to know and accept themselves and to find their own meanings and ways through their questions, decisions and difficulties.

 The help that Patricia offers ranges from short-term psychotherapy focused on a specific problem such as a major life change or bereavement, to open-ended psychotherapy for a deeper personal exploration.
 The decision on length of therapy is flexible and can be adjusted and amended to meet individual needs.

 Counselling Experience and Areas of Interest

-Prior to working in Dublin, Patricia worked in the NHS and in private practice in London for ten years, offering psychotherapy and counselling to individuals and couples.
+Prior to working in Dublin, Patricia worked in the NHS and in private practice in London for ten years, offering psychotherapy and counselling to individuals.
 She also provided clinical supervision to fellow psychotherapists.

 Patricia has held the following positions: Associate Therapist – Mental Health Unit, Charing Cross Hospital, Associate Lecturer at University of Surrey (psychodyamic theory), Visiting Lecturer at Regents University London (psychoanalysis/skills training), Clinical Supervisor at the Awareness Centre, Clapham (Individual and Groups) and Clinical Supervisor at University of Surrey (Doctorate Course case studies)